 I scream, you scream, we all scream for ice cream.
 That’s how we feel this summer because there are too many great ice cream parlors to get to across Northern New Jersey.
-Whether you’re team cup or ice cream cone (ICYIMI, a Hobokenite invented the ice cream cone), there are so many places to get this treat — both with and without toppings.
+Whether you’re team cup or ice cream cone (ICYIMI, a Hobokenite invented the ice cream cone so we should all be team cone), there are so many places to get this treat — both with and without toppings.
 From classic old fashioned, handmade scoops to newer ice cream making methods like rolls, there is something for everyone.
 Keep reading for a list of the best ice cream shops in Northern NJ.

 (Photo credits: @toricoicecream)

 Absolute Zero Ice Cream | 410 Bloomfield Avenue, Montclair

 Sometimes dessert-lovers may need a little something more than a soft-serve cone.
 The Thai-inspired ice cream rolls may be just the delectable treat.
 Starting with fresh milk and cream as the base, this place hand rolls all the ice cream for patrons.
 Once toppings are added, it’s all mixed, diced, and put together in the most lovely thinly rolled ice cream to snack on.
 There is a flavor palette for everyone, but Hoboken Girl loves the Camp Chill flavor.